Celebrating Sixteen Years Online.

 In Summary

-For a couple seeking a comfortable life afloat, the 43' Roberta Jean combines all of the basic necessities with the luxury of a spacious and un-crowded interior.
-In terms of the perfect interior for a personal motor yacht, the Moxie - Roberta - Roberta Jean - Quinn - Renegade - Peregrine designs are my own first choice.
+For a couple seeking a comfortable life afloat, the 43' Roberta Jean offers a spacious and uncrowded interior for two.
+In terms of achieving the best interior layout for a personal motor yacht, the Moxie - Roberta - Roberta Jean - Quinn - Renegade - Peregrine designs are my own first choice.

-To me, the primary appeal of these designs is the excellent accommodations for two, even in the larger sizes.
 Guests can be accommodated by various means, none of which require there being a separate dedicated guest cabin.
-A covered aft deck offers protection from sun and rain; a gourmet size galley and big saloon allow the luxury of fine dining afloat...
-Combine that with simple construction and economical powering... we think it is a winning combination to say the least.
+The covered aft deck offers outdoor living with protection from sun and rain.
+A gourmet size galley and big saloon provide an arrangement suited to entertaining onboard, and the pilot house dinette with a view allows for fine dining afloat...
+Combine that with simple construction and economical powering... we think it is a winning combination....!

 43' Motor Yacht Roberta Jean - Click for Larger Image